Economy of Arizona

 Arizona's Meteor Crater is a tourist attraction.

-The Economy of Arizona had a total gross state product $508 billion in 2023.
-The composition of the state's economy is moderately diverse; although health care, transportation and the government remain the largest sectors.
+The economy of Arizona had a total gross state product in 2025 of $598.1 billion.
+The composition of the state's economy is moderately diverse, although health care, transportation and the government remain the largest sectors.
+Early in its history, Arizona's economy relied on the "five C's": copper, cotton, cattle, citrus, and climate.
+Copper is still extensively mined from many expansive open-pit and underground mines, accounting for two-thirds of the nation's output.